Anna Easter Brown

-Anna Easter Brown (April 13, 1879 – March 5, 1957) was a part of the original nine group of twenty founders in Alpha Kappa Alpha sorority.
+Anna Easter Brown (April 13, 1879 – March 5, 1957) was a part of the original nine group of sixteen founders in Alpha Kappa Alpha sorority.
 It was the first sorority founded by African-American women students.
 It has had a continuing legacy of generating social capital for over 100 years.

 Brown also completed graduate work at Columbia University.
 As an educator at the high school level in North Carolina for nearly 42 years, she had a critical role in teaching the next generations.
 With her outstanding qualifications, she maintained a high academic standard.
 Brown also developed exhibits to teach the community about African-American history.
 She helped found the YWCA in Rocky Mount, North Carolina, and expanded Alpha Kappa Alpha by founding a local chapter.

 Early life

 Born West Orange, New Jersey, Brown was the daughter of Beverly and Lawrie Brown.
 She graduated from West Orange High School in 1897, with honors.
 She was well-prepared for Howard University, the top historically black college in the nation.
 It was a time when only 1/3 of 1% of African Americans and 5% of whites of eligible age attended any college.